Federal Contractor Requirements

 - Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA) of 1974

 Section 503 directly focuses on people with disabilities.
-The law prohibits employers with federal contracts (or subcontracts) who have contracts with the federal government of at least $15,000 from discriminating against applicants and employees with disabilities, and requires them to take affirmative steps to hire, retain and promote people with disabilities.
+The law prohibits employers with federal contracts or subcontracts worth at least $15,000 from discriminating against applicants and employees with disabilities, and requires them to take affirmative steps to hire, retain, and promote people with disabilities.
 In 2014, updates to Section 503 strengthened its affirmative action requirements and introduced a 7% utilization goal.
-These updates also set a requirement that covered employers invite applicants and employees to self-identify as people with disabilities (applicants at both the pre- and post-offer stage and employees every five years).
+These updates also set a requirement that covered employers invite applicants and employees to self-identify as people with disabilities—applicants at both the pre- and post-offer stage and employees every five years.

 VEVRAA has an indirect disability component, in that it requires federal contractors and subcontractors with contracts in excess of $100,000 to take affirmative action to employ and advance in employment specified categories of veterans—one of which is disabled veterans—and prohibits discrimination against such veterans.
 In 2014, updates to VEVRAA strengthened these affirmative action obligations, including a requirement that employers establish annual hiring benchmarks for protected veterans.
 These updates went into effect at the same time as updates to Section 503.
 VEVRAA rules also require that covered employers invite applicants and employees to self-identify.

 Finding Job Candidates with Disabilities